cortexuvula/MedicalPatientManager/README.md

    - Navigate to `http://<server_ip>:5000/` in a web browser on the server computer

 2. **Check URL format**:
-   - Make sure you're using `http://<server_ip>:5000/` (with trailing slash)
+   - Make sure you're using the correct format: `http://<server_ip>:5000/api`
-   - The application will automatically add the `/api` prefix to API requests

-3. **Test with utilities**:
-   - Run `python test_api_connection.py` to check API connectivity
-   - Run `python test_login.py` to test authentication

-4. **Note about Remote Mode Limitations**:
-   - When running in remote mode, audit logging is limited
-   - Audit log events are logged to the console but not stored in a database
-   - The Audit Log Viewer will not display logs from remote sessions
-   - This is by design due to the distributed nature of the application in remote mode
+   - The trailing `/api` is required for the client application

-5. **Check network connectivity**:
-   - Ping the server from the client machine
+3. **Firewall settings**:
-   - Try telnet to the server on port 5000
+   - Ensure that port 5000 is open on the server's firewall
-   - Check if any VPN or proxy settings might be interfering

-6. **Debug logs**:
-   - Run the server with the `--debug` flag for more detailed logs:
-     ```
-     python server.py --host 0.0.0.0 --port 5000 --debug
-     ```

-### Firewall Configuration

-You may need to configure your firewall to allow connections to port 5000 on the server computer:

-1. Open Windows Defender Firewall with Advanced Security
-2. Create a new Inbound Rule
-3. Select "Port" and specify TCP port 5000
-4. Allow the connection
-5. Apply the rule to Domain, Private, and Public networks (or just the ones you need)
-6. Name the rule (e.g., "Medical Patient Manager Server")
+   - For Windows: Control Panel > System and Security > Windows Defender Firewall > Advanced Settings > Inbound Rules

+4. **Network connectivity**:
+   - Verify that the client computer can reach the server by pinging it: `ping <server_ip>`
+   - Check that both machines are on the same network or have proper routing between networks

-### Security Considerations
+## Security Considerations

+- **Default Mode**: The application defaults to local mode for security.
+Remote mode should only be enabled when needed.
-- The default server implementation does not use HTTPS.
-For production use, it's recommended to set up SSL/TLS.
+- **Network Security**: The default server implementation does not use HTTPS.
+For production use, set up SSL/TLS.
-- The server uses basic authentication with username/password.
-Consider implementing token-based authentication for better security.
+- **Authentication**: The server uses basic authentication.
+For higher security, implement token-based authentication.
-- Only expose the server to trusted networks.
-Do not expose it directly to the internet without proper security measures.
+- **Network Exposure**: Only expose the server to trusted networks.
+Never expose it directly to the internet without proper security measures.
+- **Configuration Security**: The `config.json` file contains connection information and is excluded from version control for security reasons.

 ## License